RedisLabs/redislabs-docs/content/rc/concepts/clustering.md

     and pipelining are supported with Redis Cloud cluster like if it were a non-cluster DB.

-## Changing the sharding policy
+## Changing the hashing policy

 The clustering configuration of a Redis Cloud instance can be changed.
-However, sharding policy changes trigger the deletion (i.e. FLUSHDB) of the data before they can be applied.
+However, hashing policy changes trigger the deletion (i.e. FLUSHDB) of the data before they can be applied.
 These changes
 are: